 The Big Sandy Fly Ash Pond initiated an assessment monitoring program in accordance with 40 CFR 257.95 on April 13, 2018.
 Groundwater protection standards (GWPS) were set in accordance with 257.95(d)(2) and a statistical evaluation of the assessment monitoring data was conducted.
-This statistical evaluation revealed an exceedance of the GWPS for radium 226 and 228 combined, beryllium, cobalt, and lithium at Monitoring Well MW-1603 on October 28, 2020.
+This statistical evaluation revealed an exceedance of the GWPS for beryllium, cobalt, and lithium at Monitoring Well MW-1603 on February 3, 2021.
 A successful alternative source demonstration (ASD) was completed per 257.95(g)(3), therefore, the Big Sandy Fly Ash Pond will remain in assessment monitoring.
 An alternative source demonstration is documentation that shows a source other than the CCR unit was responsible for causing the statistics to exceed the GWPS.
 The ASD document will explain the alternate cause of the GWPS exceedances.
 The successful ASD is attached.

 Alternative Source

 Demonstration

 Addendum Report for

-the March and June
+the October 2020

-2020 Monitoring Data
+Monitoring Data

 Big Sandy Fly Ash Pond

 Louisa, Kentucky